fbi-cde/crime-data-api/dba/nibrs_bulk_downloads/code_tables/README.md

 An incident can have up to 99 offender records associated with it.

 Notes:
+* `offender_seq_num` provides an ordering to list offenders.
+In cases where there is one or more unknown offenders for an incident, there will be a record with a offender_seq_num of 0 and NULL for all demographic associations.
 * `incident_id` references the NIBRS incident this offender is associated with.
 * `age_id` refers to the `nibrs_age` table
 * `sex_code` values: 'M' - male; 'F' - female; 'U' - unknown